Healthdirect Free Australian health advice you can count on.

 • whether you have arthritis

-Adolescents and adults can receive treatment to preserve their hip for as long as possible.
-You may receive anti-inflammatory treatment to help manage the pain.
+Adolescents and adults can be given treatment to keep their hip working for as long as possible.
+They may be given anti-inflammatory medicine to help manage the pain.

 Surgery can sometimes be used to:

-• re-shape the acetabulum (pelvis) so that the hip joint sits in a more normal position
+• re-shape the pelvis so that the hip joint sits in a more normal position

-This will help reduce your pain and slow down the damage to your joint.
+This will help reduce the pain and slow down the damage to your joint.
 In some cases, you may eventually need hip replacement surgery.

 Can hip dysplasia be prevented?

-The best way to prevent problems with hip dysplasia is to detect and treat it early.
+The best way to prevent problems with hip dysplasia is to find and treat it early.

 Complications of hip dysplasia